Forethoughts/forethoughts-datastudio/docs/computing/spark/spark_ui.rst

 Access Spark UI locally
 -----------------------

-While Spark-serverless keeps Spark driver running on your python envir
+While Spark-serverless keeps Spark driver running on your python environment (client-side), you can simply browse ``localhost:40